AshwinSundar/ashwinsundar/content/posts/snow-crash-state-of-mind.md

 ---

-Before getting into why I just quoted a highly indecipherable book with extremely convoluted analogies, let me set the scene.
-It is 2014, and I am in graduate school for biomedical engineering.
-Having determined that biological sciences were not my forte, I made a late pivot to study engineering finally.
-Specifically, I wanted to study computer science, but the graduate programs I contacted told me to apply after getting another 4-year bachelor's degree, but in computer science instead.
+It is now 2014, and I am in graduate school for biomedical engineering.
+Having determined that biological sciences were not my forte, I made a late pivot to study engineering.
+Specifically, I wanted to study computer science, but the graduate programs I contacted didn't feel like I was qualified to study graduate computer science after receiving middling grades in a completely unrelated field.

-That wasn't happening.
-I decided that biomedical engineering was the closest I can get, and searched for schools which would accept a lowly neuroscience major with a middling GPA.
-Two schools took me up on that offer.
-One was quite good and quite expensive, and the other was inexpensive and average.
-I chose the latter.

-In graduate school, I made every effort to study math and computer science at every opportunity, despite the title of my degree.
+I didn't like that answer.
+I found that I **could** get into a graduate program for biomedical engineering.
+Once in, my plan was to study math and computer science at every opportunity instead.
 In fact, I only took four classes that could be considered biomedical engineering, in my entire 2.5 years in graduate school.
-The lessened financial pressure of the degree helped me focus on my actual schoolwork, rather than panicking about bills.
-It also helps that I was able to live at home for the majority of my graduate education.

 We're getting back to *Snow Crash* soon, and to get there we need to explore another experience I had at this time.
 I worked as a barista at Starbucks by day, and by evening I would peruse the */r/starbucks* subreddit, itself its own text-based metaverse.
-Here, I opted an alter ego as a manic Starbucks employee working at an insane company, with zealous passion for the store.
-Here is one story written by that persona:
+Here, I co-opted an alter ego as a manic Starbucks employee that had zealous, patriotic passion for his store and his company.
+Here is one story:

 > "Bling!!!!"